nus-cs2103/website-base/admin/index-tee3201-fragment.md

 **Programming Textbook**:

 [An additional **guide on programming basics**]({{baseUrl}}/programming/index.html) is provided for you to get started or programming.
-The topics in that textbook are to help you do the programming part of the project; they are not examinable in the final exam.
+The topics in that textbook are to help you do the programming part of the project.
 Furthermore, we try to use external resources as much as possible in our guide so that you can continue your learning using those resources beyond the scope of this module.

 <!-- .......................................................................................... --> {{ line_dotted }}

 # Programming Language

-This module uses Python programming language to teach you programming basics required for software engineering.
-However, Python is not examinable.
+This module uses Python programming language to teach you programming basics required for software engineering. <span class="text-danger">A basic knowledge of Python is expected in the final exam, to the extent it was used in the weekly exercises and the project.</span> For example, some questions might use Python code snippets as part of the question.

 **Install [Python (the latest 3.x version)](https://www.python.org/downloads/)** in your computer.